 So how real in the end is any of it—the house, the mental state shared with hundreds of others, even the suffering?
 The performance raises some tricky questions about the gallery scene now.
 They include a lingering Romanticism, even after the supposed death of Modernism.
 They include, too, the responsibilities of artist and public in the busy, institutionalized, postmodern art scene.

+"About suffering they were never wrong, / The Old Masters."
 W. H. Auden writes of the Old Masters, but his poem makes them entirely modern.
 They know suffering, to be sure, the first mark of the avant-garde.
 They know it, however, as a universal—"the human position."
-They anticipate Europe between world wars, with Existentialism on the rise and the torturer so familiar that his "horse / Scratches its innocent behind."
+They anticipate Europe between world wars, with existentialism on the rise and the torturer so familiar that his "horse / Scratches its innocent behind."
 Jackson Pollock has Jung, but Jung has nothing on these guys.

 They speak as well to a no-nonsense Modernism, immersed in the grit of urban realism or a drip of oil and enamel.
 For Auden, they are no longer "reverently, passionately waiting for the miraculous birth"—not even the miracle of fine art.
 With the fall of Icarus, his vision of Pieter Bruegel embraces failure "calmly," along with the play of children, the ploughman's labor, and the setting sun.